CompainL/run-planner/README.md

 # run-planner
 My personnal project to create running plans adapted to my needs and style.

+It also serves me as a training tool in implementing CI, using the Flask framework and using AI assistants for coding

 ## How to run (the tool)
 1. Create and activate a local environment